 Combine Series to kick off with free event in Salina

-First on the list of 2022 SP Combine Series events is the annual free combine, scheduled for Saturday, March 12th, in Salina.
-This is open to athletes from the 2023-2027 classes.
+First on the list of 2023 SP Combine Series events is the annual free combine, scheduled for Sunday afternoon, March 19th, in Salina, at the Salina Fieldhouse.
+This is open to athletes from the 2024 through 2027 graduating classes.

 It’s an opportunity for players flying under the radar, or those looking for increased exposure to show off their abilities at an event featuring dozens of other prospects from across Kansas.
 It’s also a great place for first time combine attendees to learn how to navigate the tests and get some baseline numbers heading into the spring and summer training.